 Whether you’re creating a feature wall or decorating all four walls, these are the wallpaper trends worth buying into right now…

 Melanie Adams, Head of Wallpaper Direct explains how the trend for wallpaper is ‘very much maximalist at the moment’.
-So bold and plentiful papers are set to steal the scene in 2021.
+So bold and plentiful papers are the way to go right now.

 Papers that you might feel are ‘too much’ are very much the thing of the moment, with trend it’s about embracing a braveness with wallpaper like never before.
 Melanie goes on to give her personal favourite, ‘We love Manuel Canovas’ Geishas, its vibrant colour transports you to a world of beauty and intrigue.’

 ‘With more of us spending an increased amount of time at home, our homes are becoming spaces to relax and retreat, but also a place where we want to surround ourselves with joy, colours and patterns that make us happy’ says Ruth Mottershead, creative director at Little Greene.

 ‘One of the simplest ways to create a dramatic change in any interior, is to add wallpaper.
 Consumers are embracing bolder, more colourful designs and pairing these with co-ordinating highlight colours on walls and woodwork.’

 Sunny shades of yellow are set to lift the spirits and our homes.
 Searches for ‘yellow wallpaper’ has increased by 49 per cent, year-on-year according to Graham & Brown.

 ‘Yellow is a great choice for kitchens particularly if there is lack of natural light’ says Paula Taylor, Colour & Trends Specialist at Graham & Brown.
 Its bright and cheerful nature brings positivity to the heart of the home.
 The warm and welcoming hue radiates happiness and optimism, perfect when it’s cake baking time!’